-In 2024, we plan to update our climate scenario analysis to reflect our growing business and the latest climate science.
-These insights will help inform our climate strategy, including our approach to climate-related risk management and disclosures.
+In 2025, we are conducting a new climate risk assessment, including scenario analysis, to reflect our growing business and the latest climate science.
+This assessment will quantify potential financial impacts from identified risks and identify the scope of relevant transition risks to our business.
+These insights will help inform our climate strategy, including our targets, risk management approach and disclosures.